terraware/terraware-server/KEYCLOAK.md

    1. Mouse over "Master" in the left navbar and click "Add Realm."
    2. Set the name to `terraware`.
    3. Click "Create."
-3. Create a client for OAuth2 Proxy.
-   1. Click "Clients" in the left navbar.
-   2. Click "Create" on the header bar of the list of clients.
-   3. Set the client ID to `localhost-oauth2-proxy` and the root URL to `http://localhost:4000/`.
-   4. Click "Save."
-This will cause a bunch of additional fields to appear in the UI.
-   5. Set the access type to "confidential".
-   6. Click "Save."
-   7. Click the "Credentials" tab.
-   8. Copy the value of the "client secret" field; you'll be using it later.
-4. Create a client for terraware-server to use for its Keycloak admin API requests.
+3. Create a client for terraware-server to use for its Keycloak admin API requests.
    1. Click "Clients" in the left navbar.
    2. Click "Create" on the header bar of the list of clients.
    3. Set the client ID to `dev-terraware-server`.